Gatherings

 One church.

-six gatherings. two campuses.
+two campuses. six gatherings.

 SUNDAYS